danielcornock/personal-portfolio-v1/_posts/2019-05-23-100-days-of-code-thoughts.md

 ---
-title: "#100DaysOfCode - My Thoughts So Far"
+title: '#100DaysOfCode - My Thoughts So Far'
+description: >-
-description: I'm currently on day 16 of the challenge.
+  I'm currently on day 16 of the challenge.
 In this post I'll talk about what I've learned & how I've found it.
 author: Daniel Cornock
 category: discussion
 featuredImg: /assets/img/post_100daysofcode.jpg
 tags:
   - Challenges
   - Personal
 featured: true
 ---

 If you're an active member of the tech community, I'd be surprised if you hadn't heard of #100DaysOfCode.
+It's a coding challenge which, as you might have guessed, goes on for 100 days.
+The rules of the challenge are flexible, with each tailoring it to their own lifestyle.
+For me, I chose to aim to do an hour of either learning, coding, designing, or blog post writing every day (where possible).

+Having recently passed the quarter-way mark, I've been doing the challenge for a month now.
+From the very start, I realised how helpful and fun doing the challenge can be.

+## Integration with the community
+I've always been told to integrate with the community, join open source projects and such.
+However I didn't know where to start.
+I have friends that have done some passive coding, but none that are interested enough to go to meet ups or conferences.
+However, after starting the challenge, I realised that twitter is the place to be.
+After only minutes of my first post, I received support for my journey, and with only 3 followers to my name, I was surprised to wake up in the morning with 11 retweets!
+I know, not much to some people, but for someone with a fresh twitter account, I was pretty pleased.

+It also became a habit for me to check the latest posts with the hashtag, and comment on peoples updates just as they did mine.
+I found it really interesting to see what people were up to and the creations they had made.

+Recently, I've joined a coding discord from twitter too, dubbed CodeAvengers.
+The idea is to work on open source projects together, as well as help others and receive advice when you need it.
+This was the sort of thing that I was after from the start, so I'm super exciting to get stuck in and get my hands dirty on some group projects!

+## Keeping Progress

+It's very easy to forget what you've been up to in the past month, and especially when your learning is self-guided, you can feel as though you're not being as productive as you'd like, or you're not making much progress.

+However, with the challenge, I enjoy scrolling back through my tweets, acknowledging the things that I've created and thinking "actually, I've been pretty productive this month!".
+Sometimes it's the little boost that you need when you're feeling low.

+## Motivation

+Some days it's all to easy to swerve your ambitions and just have a lazy day.
+I mean, we all need one sometimes, right?
+However before the challenge I found myself doing that a bit too often, and there was no way of accounting for it.

+Even though I know that nobody will notice if I miss a day, the proof is there in the timestamps!
+I've experienced a sense of guilt when on some rare occasions the time is reaching 10pm and I haven't touched my laptop after having a busy day.
+Usually, I would say "meh, I'll do more tomorrow" but in this case I've motivated myself to open up my laptop, and just start something simple.
+In most cases, I'll get sucked in and next thing I know it's 2am and I'm staring at a simple if statement thinking "why are you not working!?".

+Don't get me wrong, there have been a couple of days that I haven't posted.
+But I don't beat myself up about it - it's okay to have days off, especially if you're feeling particularly burnt out.

-## My Experience
+## To Conclude
-MY first real experience documenting things.

-It was what helped me to come involved in the tech society.
-I'm now part of a coding group.

-On days where I didn't have motivation, I did some work to stick to the goal and that turned into organic motivation.
+So, there you have it!
+I'd recommend this challenge to any aspiring developers that want to be more active in the community and keep themselves motivated.
+Check out the [#100DaysOfCode website](https://www.100daysofcode.com/) here, and dont forget to use the hashtag!

+Thanks for reading!